ethereum/remix-ide/docs/FAQ.md

 **A:**  The verification tool does not recursively go through the import statements in a contract.
 So can only verify a 'flattened' contract.

-There is a plugin called `Flattener` which will stuff all the original code and the imported code into a single file.
+A contracts can be 'flattened' by right-clicking on in the File Explorer and choosing the `Flatten` option.
+This will assemble all the original code as well as the imported code into a single file.

 ### Deploy & Run